charul-kumawat/Power-BI/README.md

 * Analyze **orders by income level and occupation**
 * Track **customer growth trends over time**

-👉 **Insight:** Revenue is concentrated among a subset of high-value customers, indicating opportunities for targeted retention and upselling strategies.
+👉 **Insight:** The business serves about 17.4K unique customers, generating around $1.4K revenue per customer on average.
+The top customer alone generated $12.4K revenue from just 6 orders.
+Revenue is not evenly distributed; a small set of high-value customers contributes disproportionately, making retention and account management strategically important.

 ---